Summer Study at the University of Limerick

 You will enroll in one course for three weeks, to earn a total of three semester hours of academic credit.
-Your coursework will consist of subject-related readings and written and oral assignments.
-Several field study excursions to areas of interest in Limerick and greater Ireland will round out your academic experience.
+Your coursework will consist of subject-related readings, as well as written and oral assignments.
+Three field study excursions to areas of interest in Limerick and greater Ireland will round out your academic experience.
 The cost of lunch and dinner each day is included in the program fee.

 - (LIME HU 5000) Irish Life and Literature will familiarize you with the many influences that make up the modern Irish nation from a literary perspective, paying particular attention to its traditions, culture and history.
 Through an analysis of autobiography, as well as a consideration of important social, political and economic developments of the 19th and 20th centuries - and a survey of aspects of traditional Irish culture - students of literature, history, folklore and cultural studies will develop a unique understanding of this fascinating nation.

 - (LIME HU 5002) Visual Culture in Ireland 1400-1950 will help you trace the origins of Irish and European art from the medieval to the modern period.
 Of particular interest to students undertaking studies in art history, visual art and film, the course develops themes pertaining broadly and specifically to painting, portraiture, sculpture and architecture, through an analysis of historical influences, representations of national identity and aspects of various artistic periods and cultural traditions.